skial/haxe.io/src/wwx/2016/Justin Donaldson.md

 There are plenty of in-house frameworks where we're trying to formalize JavaScript to make it amenable for giant multi-team efforts on client side apps.
 Haxe is a good fit in many ways for that, but is an unlikely choice for a giant enterprise software company that intends to stick with what it perceives as a safe choice.
 It doesn't stop me from trying to pitch Haxe there though :)

-## Out of the various Haxe IDE's available, which one(s) do you use?
+## Out of the various Haxe IDE's available, which one's do you use?

 I use my own [vaxe plugin](https://github.com/jdonaldson/vaxe) for vim exclusively